AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 Settings for the tooltip in the sample below are applied using themes.
 Click "launch in playground" to see how settings for tooltip can be applied using AnyChart themes.

 {sample}CS\_Tooltip\_21{sample}

+## Custom Tooltip

+If the built-in tooltip features are not enough - you can always create your own custom tooltip, which can contain anything, even another chart.
+See [Interactivity: Custom Tooltip](Interactivity#creating_custom_tooltip) article to learn more.